 Chris Stafford – Visual Arts Teacher

-I have been a public high school Art teacher for thirteen years and am National Board Certified.
+I have been a public high school Art teacher for fourteen years and am National Board Certified.
 I loved

 Art in high school and attended Governor’s School for the Arts during the summer before my senior

 year.
 After getting my Bachelor of Arts at Lander University, I was a program director at several summer camps.
 I used my Art skills to design publications, but I found I also had a natural talent for creating a positive, encouraging learning environment for young people.
 Somehow my love of music and a

 learning-by-doing approach helped foster a real community among the teens in my program.
 Building

 on this foundation, I went on to earn a Master of Arts in Teaching at USC and learned to apply these experience-based skills from camp to a classroom setting.
 Through collaboration with teachers and students, I have been blessed to facilitate some extraordinary learning experiences, at Pelion High School for ten years and then several years in New Mexico.
 My family and I moved back to South Carolina in 2013, and I began teaching at River Bluff with much excitement.
 We are constantly learning how to improve our skills as educators, and the student-centered culture continually increases my love for teaching, especially the joy of helping students find and express their voice.

 Twelve Interesting Facts that speak more than my resume ever could: I have edited an underground art